12 Signs You’re Working in a Feature Factory — 3 Years Later

 10. Decision Reviews Take Dedication

-When I suggest decision reviews to teams, I rarely get detractors.
+When I suggest to teams, I rarely get detractors.
 Sounds reasonable!
 Why not?!
 But when the rubber hits the road, you start to realize how little time teams have available for anything that isn’t output oriented.
 You literally need to carve out this time.
 Something will always feel more important.

 Where I have seen this work, I have invariably found a stubborn VP or Director who integrated it into how everything “worked” and how people worked.
 They would report initial excitement, then detraction, and then gradual excitement and “dare I say love” for open and transparent reviews.
 The other key learning: the minute these become adversarial, or are used to rank/grade teams…you lose the essence, and the learning.